harvey-lau/read-paper/ZERO2ONE.md

 - 2023-11-03: finished *The Extensive Reading of 2023-AdHere: Automated Detection and Repair of Intrusive Ads*.
 - 2023-11-03: finished *The Extensive Reading of 2023-AI-based Question Answering Assistance for Analyzing Natural-language Requirements*.
 - 2023-11-06: finished *The Extensive Reading of 2023-CodaMosa: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models*.
+- 2023-11-19: finished *The Extensive Reading of 2023-APICad: Augmenting API Misuse Detection through Specifications from Code and Documents*.

 ## 0x03 From Zero to Zero